JunganSe/ReleaseNotesMerger/README.md

 - Save and load settings.
 - Horizontal/vertical layout, or automatic.

-Please note that the UI is a WIP, but the core functionality is complete.

 # Example
 Usage and text format example:
 <img width="1192" height="1033" alt="image" src="https://github.com/user-attachments/assets/10e81ddc-6a7a-4847-8ac6-88021c4ca4aa" />